Razee4315/OEL_PFAI/README.md

 # OEL_PFAI
-This the OEL task i have perform in PFAI lab.
+This repository contains my OEL task from the PFAI lab.
+It includes code, experiment results, and documentation.